Program Overview

 Group 6: Fieldwork/Internship Seminar- All Internships must be Criminal/Juvenile Justice/Law/Policy Related

-Legal St/Soc 694: Field Observation in Criminal Justice & Legal St (Application and internship required)
+Legal St 694: Field Observation in Criminal Justice & Legal Studies

 Sociology 320: Community-Engaged Research for Solving Urban Problems